hm-lang/core/proposals/README.md

 Like the keys in hash maps, items added to a set become deeply constant, even if the set variable is mutable.

+TODO: discussion on `insertionOrderedSet` and `unorderedSet`, if we want them.

 ## iterator